DesignSparkRS/RadioGlobe/README.md

 If flashing the OS manually, you will need to add a couple of configuration files to setup SSH and configure the username / password:
 1. Insert the microSD card containing the Raspberry Pi OS installation into a Mac or PC.
 2. Open the 'BOOT' volume in My Computer (Windows), Files (Ubuntu) or Finder (macOS).
-3. Create a new text file and name it 'ssh'.
+3. Create a new text file and name it "ssh".
 On Windows, don't forget to remove the file extension (.txt).
 4. Alternatively in Linux or macOS cd to the 'BOOT' volume and run ```touch ssh```
 5. Add a file named ```userconf.txt``` containing a single line with username:encrypted-password - for more details see ```https://www.raspberrypi.com/documentation/computers/configuration.html#setting-up-a-headless-raspberry-pi```
 6. Unmount the microSD card and insert it into the Raspberry Pi.